São Paulo Brazil Temple

 The São Paulo Brazil Temple was originally named the São Paulo Temple.

 Latin American members made numerous sacrifices of time, money, and material treasures to raise money for the São Paulo Brazil Temple.

 At the time the São Paulo Brazil Temple was completed, there were only 15 stakes and about 54,000 members in the entire country.
 Following the dedication, an incredible 41 additional stakes were organized over the next 12 years, putting national membership at more than 300,000.

 Before the São Paulo Brazil Temple was constructed, the closest temple to the Brazilian Saints was the

-16th operating temple; closed for renovation; interior and exterior work progressingWashington D.C.
+16th operating temple; closed for renovation; exterior wall grout and stained-glass window repair continuesWashington D.C.
 Temple.

 The year after the São Paulo Brazil Temple was dedicated, the Church organized South America's first missionary training center in São Paulo.

 For a time, the São Paulo Brazil Temple offered overnight endowment sessions from Friday through Saturday to accommodate the many members who came on the weekend.

 On August 20, 2003, a gold-leafed statue of the angel Moroni was added to the São Paulo Brazil Temple, 25 years after its dedication during an extensive renovation and expansion project.